campuscoindev/MASTERNODE/README.md

 If you need any assistance, feel free to ask over at our [Discord](https://discord.gg/m6qUBKy) or [Telegram](https://t.me/CMPCO) channel.

+***

 ## Thank You:

-If you would like to donate to help grow our project, anything you contribute will help.
+CampusCoin exists because of you, the members of our CampusCoin Community.
+We cannot function without your ongoing support.
+We encourage you to participate in our social media, and to tell others of your experience and help our CampusCoin Family to grow.
+We need your support, and any way you can volunteer will help us to succeed.
+If you would like to donate to help grow our project, anything you contribute goes right back into building the project.

 Thanks,

 CampusCoin Project

+***

 Type | Donation Address
 ------------- | -------------